sakshisemalti/ai-devops-agent/README.md

 # 🚀 AI DevOps Agent – Autonomous DevOps Agent

-Ai DevOps Agent is an **AI-powered DevOps assistant** that connects to your GitHub repository, automatically **fixes broken code**, refactors it for style and quality, runs tests, and raises pull requests, all without manual intervention.
+> ⚡ **AI DevOps Agent** – Automating code fixes, testing, and pull requests with intelligent backend + AI reasoning.

-It combines **backend automation**, **AI reasoning** and a **frontend dashboard** to deliver a futuristic developer workflow.
+AI DevOps Agent is an intelligent automation tool that seamlessly integrates with GitHub repositories to streamline the entire development workflow.
+It leverages AI to detect and repair broken code, refactor for readability and style, and validate changes through automated testing.
+Once verified, it raises clean, well‑structured pull requests, all with minimal human intervention.

 ---